kubeflow/website/content/docs/ibm/install-kubeflow.md

 1. Check the resources deployed correctly in namespace `kubeflow`

+     ```
      kubectl get all -n kubeflow
+     ```

-1. Open Kubeflow Dashboard
+1. Open Kubeflow Dashboard.
 The default installation does not create an external endpoint but you can use port-forwarding to visit your cluster.
 Run the following command and visit http://localhost:8080.

+     ```
      kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
+     ```

 In case you want to expose the Kubeflow Dashboard over an external IP, you can change the type of the ingress gateway.
 To do that, you can edit the service:

+     ```
      kubectl edit -n istio-system svc/istio-ingressgateway
+     ```

 From that file, replace `type: NodePort` with `type: LoadBalancer` and save.

 While the change is being applied, you can watch the service until below command prints a value under the `EXTERNAL-IP` column:

+     ```
      kubectl get -w -n istio-system svc/istio-ingressgateway
+     ```

 The external IP should be accessible by visiting http://<EXTERNAL-IP>.
 Note that above installation instructions do not create any protection for the external endpoint so it will be accessible to anyone without any authentication.